-All classes meet in the evenings on the Lincoln Park Campus.
+All in-person classes meet in the evenings on the Lincoln Park Campus.
 The program can be completed in just over three years.

 The Archdiocese of Chicago is the country’s largest private school system, and Chicago Public Schools is the nation’s fourth-largest public school district.
 DePaul’s proximity gives you access to professional relationships as well as research and job opportunities.

 Applications are reviewed on a continuous basis.
 Priority deadlines for scholarships are as follows:

 Submit an online application, official transcripts, résumé, letters of recommendation, a personal statement and a writing sample.

 You’ll take six core courses, five research courses, an elective, five concentration courses and complete two dissertation courses.
 An internship is required for superintendent licensure.